Kashmira On Govinda-Sunita & Krushna Tiff: Krushna Is Caught In The Middle Of An Unreasonable Couple

 - Krushna Abhishek’s Show The Drama Company Gets An Extension; The Team Celebrates

-Recently, in an explosive interview, Sunita revealed that she has broken all the ties with Krushna Abhishek and Kashmira Shah, and there is no chance for reconciliation this time.
-She had also revealed as to how Kashmira's tweet (Kashmira had tweeted 'people dance for money' and Sunita had thought that it is for her family, while Krushna had clarified that it was for his sister, Arti) upset her.
+Recently, in an explosive interview, Sunita revealed that she has broken all ties with Krushna Abhishek and Kashmira Shah, and there is no chance for reconciliation this time.
+She had also revealed as to how Kashmira's tweet (Kashmira had tweeted "people dance for money" and Sunita had thought that it is for her family, while Krushna had clarified that it was for his sister, Arti) upset her.
 Post this, things turned ugly.
 Recently, when Krushna was quizzed about the same, he had revealed that his wife is at major fault.

 Krushna even said that his wife has to apologise to his mami (Sunita).
 He wanted to sort out things with Govinda.
-Now, in an interview to HT, Kashmira has revealed her side of story.
+Now, in an interview to HT, Kashmira has revealed her side of the story.

 Is Kashmira Upset As Family Matter Is Brought In Public?

-When asked as to whether Kashmira is upset as the family matter is brought in open, she was quoted by HT as saying, "I'm not upset with anyone anymore.
+When asked as to whether Kashmira is upset as the family matter is out in open now, she was quoted by HT as saying, "I'm not upset with anyone anymore.
 It's a waste of my time.
 You can only argue with reasonable people."

 Regarding Kashmira’s Tweet